 - “87% of the study participants listed viral diseases as an indication for antibiotics” (cross-sectional questionnaire-based survey among Iraqis residing in Amman, Jordan).

-- In the Eurobarometer survey, nearly half of the 26,680 participants across 27 European nations did not know that antibiotics are ineffective against viruses.
-41% did not know that they are ineffective against colds and flu.
+- In the 2018 Eurobarometer survey, nearly half of the 27,474 participants across 29 European nations thought that antibiotics are effective against viruses.

 Antibiotic resistance is a complex phenomenon that has an impact on human health, animal health and the environment.
 It is thus important to address the problem from a holistic, or One Health perspective.

 Efforts can be aimed at the general public, healthcare professionals, educators, industry, food business operators, civil society organizations, policy makers or opinion leaders, to name a few.